 Creating a new page, targeting the same keyword, makes it difficult for Google, to understand which page is most important.

-In worst cases, if your pages are very similar to each other, you may be affected by duplicate content.
+Does your pages look very much alike?
+You can be sure that search engines will punish you for it.
 Google will see your content as copied, and down prioritize both pages you have on the topic.

 The problem typically occurs when you want too many things with the same keyword.
 At worst, you may have both a product, category, article etc., all of which are optimized for the same keyword.
 Thus, several different sides of the same matter.

-It may make sense to have a product category and a blog post on the same topic, but try to find a more specific way to go with the blog post.
+It may make sense to have both a product category and an article on the same topic.
+But try to find a more specific way to go with the blog post.

 I always try to hit the broad keywords on category pages (webshops) or landingpages (service activities).
 This is where the money is earned, and typically you can be more selling on these types of pages, compared to blog posts.